bitwiseworks/python-os2/Doc/library/functools.rst

    A comparison function is any callable that accept two arguments, compares them, and returns a negative number for less-than, zero for equality, or a positive number for greater-than.
-A key function is a callable that accepts one argument and returns another value that indicates the position in the desired collation sequence.
+A key function is a callable that accepts one argument and returns another value to be used as the sort key.

    Example::

        sorted(iterable, key=cmp_to_key(locale.strcoll))  # locale-aware sort order

+   For sorting examples and a brief sorting tutorial, see :ref:`sortinghowto`.

    .. versionadded:: 2.7